Fantasian: Synopsis

 Leo, a young man suffering from amnesia, escapes from a place called the Machine Realm with the help of two robots, Clicker and Prickle.
 Arriving in the Human Realm Leo begins retracing his steps, recovering pieces of his memories, and seeking a way to repair his travel device.
 On the way he joins up with Kina, a girl with magical powers, the adventurous princess Cheryl, airship captain Zinikr, and the child inventor Ez.
-They also encounter Jan, a solitary fugitive.
+They also encounter Tan, a solitary fugitive.
 The human world is being infected with "Mechteria", which is associated with a god-like being of chaos called Vam the Malevolent.
 Vam takes an interest in Leo, whose father was collecting objects of power dubbed Divine Artefacts after Leo's mother was killed by one.
 Vam created the artifacts to absorb human emotions to counteract "Order", a force opposed to his "Chaos" that threatens to erase all of existence.
 During their journey, a voice contacts the group insisting they defeat Vam.

 Vam captures Kina and Cheryl, who are bound to two Divine Artifacts, and Leo defeats Vam to save them.
 The voice, a rival god called Jas, reveals his manipulation of Leo's group to defeat Vam and allow order to spread unchecked, triggering the universe's rebirth.
 Leo, Clicker and Prickle awaken in the near-dead Chaos Realm, and are saved by its sole survivor Valrika.
 After she reveals Jas's nature, Valrika joins Leo in his quest to reunite his allies and defeat Jas, who is accelerating Mechteria spread across the Human Realm.
 He saves Ez, Kira and Cheryl from creatures of the Machine Realm, and finds Zinikr trapped in a coma; waking him, he reveals his recovered memories as the god Taros, a former companion of Vam, Jas and the goddess Yim; Yim's death caused Jas to become fatalistic, determined to restart the universe.

 Leo helps his companions gather Divine Artifacts to empower their fight against Jas, including reawakening life in the Chaos Realm for Valrika, and recruiting Tan after he fulfils his mission of helping a spirit animal family who saved him from death.
 The group confront and defeat Jas, who ultimately welcomes death.
 His death stops the flow of Mechteria and allows the multiverse to find a new balance between Order and Chaos.
 After returning to the Human Realm, Leo finds evidence that his father traveled to another unknown realm, and he is joined by the rest of the group on his new mission.